hivemq/mqtt-cli/docs/_docs/tls.md

 - ASN.1 structured, binary certificates encoded with DER (`.cer`, `.crt`)
 - ASN.1 structured, Base64-encoded DER certificates (`.pem`)

 **NOTE**: File endings are not standardised, one could also store a Base64-encoded certificate inside a `.cer` file.
-The MQTT CLI will accept those certificates though it is highly encouraged to not mix file endings to be able to distinguish.
+While this is discouraged, to avoid content encoding inconsistencies, the MQTT CLI will still accept those certificates.

 ### Private Keys